Creators of Disney Jr.'s Kindergarten: The Musical discuss new series and scoring animated television

 ML: Oh, that's interesting.
 It's really life imitating art or art imitating life.
 These moments, from my experience in writing for children's television, the more real the moments are, and the smaller slice that they are, the more impactful they are.
 We've all been that kid that's like, 'I just want to talk.'
 You're just sitting on your hands or you're trying not to do something wrong.
 Anything that feels so real and so emotional, that's why you sing.
 That's what inspires you to sing.
 The reason it stood out to you is because you probably felt that way at some point.

 CP: It's also the musical theater magic trick, right?
 If it was a pop song, it would be after this awkward scene, her sitting, moping, feeling bad about how she was treated.
-Since it's a musical, we get to do it [in] real-time as she's going through the process of struggling and finally figuring out how she's supposed to act.
+Since it's a musical, we get to do it real-time as she's going through the process of struggling and finally figuring out how she's supposed to act.
 It's just intrinsic to the genre.
 You get to be in the story in the song.

 As a former theater kid and someone who definitely talked out of turn growing up, it definitely resonated with me.
 The way the teacher was singing to her.
-It was almost in a nurturing way, whereas I know from my experience, sometimes if there's someone who speaks out of turn, [the response] can be a little harsh or crude, even.
+It was almost in a nurturing way, whereas I know from my experience, sometimes if there's someone who speaks out of turn, can be a little harsh or crude, even.
 That's why that specific scene was really impactful.
 Hopefully for other people, it's like that as well.

 ML: That's what we're also trying to address is any anxiety that kids might be feeling about going to school, that someone would get mad at them or yell or whatever.
 That's not necessarily what will happen.
 We want to model that best case scenario.